Department of Public Health

 Internships

 Students majoring in health are required to conduct a 200 hour (3 academic credits) or 400 hour (6 academic credits) professional internship.
 The internship is conducted during the final semester of coursework, and the setting is approved by the degree program coordinator.
-Internships may be conducted in the following areas of population health: public health services; health care administration; health sciences; medical services; environmental, community, or school health settings; behavioral health research; governmental and voluntary health organizations; international health agencies; and epidemiological research settings.
-The instruction and supervision of the internship is facilitated by a professional in the field of Population Health.
+Internships may be conducted in the following areas: population health; public health services; health care administration; health sciences; medical services; environmental, community, or school health settings; behavioral health research; governmental and voluntary health organizations; international health agencies; and epidemiological research settings.
+The instruction and supervision of the internship is facilitated by a professional in the related field.

 Scholarships